Keep Your Website Accessible and Inclusive with ADA Best Practices.

 Ready to Collaborate with us?
 Talk to an SEO Inc Expert Analyst today for your free quote!

 SEO and Web accessibility are not just for disabled people.
 Websites that don’t pay attention to this critical issue will likely see less traffic and shorter website visits.
-Quite simply, implementing web accessibility standards helps search engine rankings and improves usability even for non-disabled users.
+In addition, implementing web accessibility standards helps search engine rankings and improves usability even for non-disabled users.
 A 2004 Forrester Research report also stated.

 “57 percent of current working-age computer users may benefit from accessible technology because of mild to severe vision, hearing, dexterity, speech and cognitive difficulties and impairments.”
-“As the U.S. population continues to age, the number of people who experience these impairments will increase, and more people will likely turn to accessible technology to mitigate the effects of their changing physical abilities.”
+“As the U.S. population ages, the number of people who experience these impairments will increase, and more people will likely turn to accessible technology to mitigate the effects of their changing physical abilities.”

-Many SEO companies ignore web accessibility simply because it does take some extra effort and they can’t build the value for putting in that effort.
-Others don’t even know that they can follow some basic web accessibility guidelines and make incremental improvements.
+Many SEO companies ignore web accessibility simply because it takes extra effort, and they can’t build value by putting in that effort.
+Others don’t know they can follow some basic web accessibility guidelines and make incremental improvements.

 View the Channel 10 News broadcast of our CEO Garry Grant and his daughter Amber Grant discussing Web site Accessibility and ADA Accessibility issues.

-By not having a fully accessible website, you risk alienating any number of audience members who fall into those categories.
-My daughter is blind, and her web experience suffers greatly.
-My desire for her to have an equal experience in all things in life, the digital realm included, has made me an outspoken accessibility advocate.
-I am part of the committee that develops the WCAG in use today.
+By not having a fully accessible website, you risk alienating any audience members who fall into those categories.
+For example, my daughter is blind, and her web experience suffers greatly.
+My desire for her to have a similar experience in all things in life, including the digital realm, has made me an outspoken accessibility advocate.
+As a result, I am part of the committee that develops the WCAG in use today.

-The main reason for this is a lack of legal consensus as to which websites fall under the Department of Justice and ADA jurisdiction.
-Sites are generally considered in this category if they are considered a “place of public accommodation” which is an extension of a physical location.
-But, different courts have differing interpretations of the law and what validates claims of victims of discrimination.
+The main reason is a lack of legal consensus on which websites fall under the Department of Justice and ADA jurisdiction.
+Sites are generally considered in this category if they are considered a “place of public accommodation,” which extends a physical location.
+But, different courts have differing interpretations of the law and what validates the claims of victims of discrimination.

 The Winn-Dixie Case

 The Winn-Dixie case was the first ADA website compliance lawsuit to go to trial.
-The plaintiff said that 90% of the grocery chain’s website wasn’t accessible with JAWS, which is a software that reads text on the screen for the visually impaired.
-Lawyers argued that because it wasn’t a place of publication accommodation, it couldn’t be forced to comply with the ADA.
-The court ruled in favor of the plaintiff because the content on the website was tied to store physical location.
+The plaintiff said 90% of the grocery chain’s website wasn’t accessible with JAWS, a software that reads text on the screen for the visually impaired.
+Lawyers argued that it couldn’t be forced to comply with the ADA because it wasn’t a place of publication accommodation.
+The court ruled in favor of the plaintiff because the content on the website was tied to the store’s physical location.

 The Blick Art Materials Case

-A few months later, a legally blind man sued Blick Materials LLC for failing to make their art supplies website accessible to those who are visually impaired.
-Though the site isn’t attached to a physical store, the court ruled in favor of the plaintiff here as well, designating the website as a place of public accommodation, forcing the company to make their site compliant.
+A few months later, a legally blind man sued Blick Materials LLC for failing to make their art supplies website accessible to visually impaired people.
+Though the site isn’t attached to a physical store, the court also ruled in favor of the plaintiff, designating the website as a public accommodation place and forcing the company to make their site compliant.

-Both Winn-Dixie and Blick Arts lost their cases, but for different reasons, which is why the legalities surrounding the issues are so gray.
+Both Winn-Dixie and Blick Arts lost their cases for different reasons, which is why the legalities surrounding the issues are so gray.

 The Avanti Hotel

-The Avanti Hotel website is under fire for claims that the site cannot be used by people who have trouble seeing or hearing.
-The Avanti Hotel is one of many businesses that have been caught up in the recent wave of ADA websites.
-The case has yet to be resolved.
+The Avanti Hotel website is under fire for claims that people with trouble seeing or hearing cannot use the site.
+The Avanti Hotel is one of many businesses caught up in the recent wave of ADA websites.
+Unfortunately, the case has yet to be resolved.

-Other organizations that have had ADA website accessibility suits brought against them include Domino’s Pizza, Inc., Harvard, and MIT Universities.
+Other organizations with ADA website accessibility suits brought against them include Domino’s Pizza, Inc., Harvard, and MIT Universities.

 If you’re not sure about your website’s current accessibility, there are several tools you can use to check it.
-And if you need to know what to do to make sure your site is compliant, you can read this blog post where I lay it all out for you.
-And most importantly, if you need assistance with any of this, you can reach out to the team here at SEO Inc. for a free consultation.
+And if you need to know what to do to ensure your site is compliant, you can read this blog post where I lay it all out for you.
+Finally, and most importantly, if you need assistance with any of this, you can contact the team here at SEO Inc. for a free consultation.

-SEO Inc. is an internet marketing agency whose purpose is to help companies improve their online presence in search and social media in order to acquire new customers and build their brand online.
+SEO Inc is an internet marketing company aiming to help businesses improve their online presence in search and social media to acquire new customers and build their brand online.